We have recently developed a site into the gatsby.

 We have a blog site and hosted it on a different domain but now we want to move to one place at our main site. now, we have challenges for displaying dynamic blogs on the gatsby site.

-Finally, I found that gatsby provides support to render dynamic blogs as a static page. when build created that time fetch the blogs from the server and create a static page for all the blogs.
+Finally, I found that gatsby provides support to render dynamic blogs as static pages. when build is created that time fetches the blogs from the server and creates a static page for all the blogs.

 Gatsby is a very good platform and manages such a kind of thing easily.